If you do not see the rule you need, consult the additional resource.

 Do not include honorifics (Dr., Col., Professor, etc.) when citing author names.
 Including these titles in the body of your document is acceptable.

 The author is the organization immediately responsible for creating the document.
-In this example, the author is the Office of the Chief of Naval Operations and the publisher is the Department of the Navy.
+In the example below, the author is the Office of the Chief of Naval Operations and the publisher is the Department of the Navy.

 In the example above, the author is NOT an umbrella organization, signatory, or any of the following: